herbal tea recipes

 Tea blends are the wisest way to combine unique qualities of different herbs and spices that provide you nutritional goals and flavors.

 First, consider your motive for making tea.
-Are you looking for herbal tea recipes to boost immunity, relax your mind, or to try out a new flavor?
+Are you looking for herbal tea recipes to support immunity, relax your mind, or to try out a new flavor?

 We are going to discuss the best winter herbal teas that combat cold and flu, improve circulation, fight against infections, keep you hydrated, tame an upset tummy, and help you clear sinuses.